jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

   </a>
   <figcaption>
     Mercedes-Benz Stadium and the Georgia Dome in Atlanta during the brief period when both venues stood side by side.
-    Photograph from the Carol M. Highsmith Archive, Library of Congress.
+    Photograph from the
     <a href="https://www.loc.gov/resource/highsm.46748/"
        target="_blank"
-       rel="noopener noreferrer">Source</a>.
+       rel="noopener noreferrer">Carol M. Highsmith Archive, Library of Congress.</a>.
   </figcaption>
 </figure>